 We need more of the right kind of housing, in the right places.
 When there isn’t enough supply of the types of homes that people want to buy, house prices go up by too much, and too quickly.
 The government analysis and goal-setting of doubling housing production to make up the 3.5 million unit housing deficit in the next decade—on top of 2.3 million homes we would normally build in that time—has been very helpful and needs to continue.

 The government also needs to ensure its own economic policies do not run counter to efforts to increase housing supply.
-For example, government action on interest rates, mortgage underwriting, taxation, and codes and standards should be viewed holistically, keeping in mind the goal of building more homes in mind.
+For example, government action on interest rates, mortgage rules, red tape, taxation, and codes and standards should be viewed holistically, keeping in mind the goal of building more homes.
 The federal government and its related institutions (Canada Mortgage and Housing Corporation (CMHC), the Bank of Canada, and the Office of the Superintendent of Financial Institutions (OSFI)) should work in close consultation to ensure their collective actions support more housing supply and do not inadvertently stifle growth.

 Recommendations: